-We are well aware of dams in India and also that our country India holds third position in building the largest dam in the world after China and the US.
+We are well aware of dams in India and also that our country India holds the third position in building the largest dam in the world after China and the US.

 What are Dams?

-Dams are generally defined as the barriers that stores water, underground streams and prevents from being able to suppress floods.
+Dams are generally defined as the barriers that store water, underground streams and prevents from being able to suppress floods.
 It also provides water for different activities such as irrigation, human consumption, industrial use, aquaculture, and navigability.

 Dams are important to our country and tare problems as well like, they change the ecosystem of the rivers, high cost for constructing the dam, they must be operated for many several years to become profitable, rehabilitation of people, serious geological damage, flooding of large areas of land, and the dam might give under the weight of water in the lake leading to deaths and flooding, etc.